rschroll/planarity/README.md

 Planarity was written for Ubuntu Touch.
 It is a pure-QML application, so it should run easily on any platform that supports QML.
-Launch it using the desktop file or with `qmlscene Main.qml`.
+Launch it using the desktop file or with `qmlscene ui/Main.qml`.

 Credits
 -------